Datona-Labs/datona-lib/docs/_build/html/_sources/datona-vault.rst.txt

 Resolves With
 ~~~~~~~~~~~~~

-``Object`` - the data returned from the vault exactly as it was originally passed to the create_ or update_ method.
+``Object`` - the data returned from the vault in whatever format it was written.

 Rejects With
 ~~~~~~~~~~~~